-Research into the possible risks during activities with biological agents
+Research into possible risks during activities with biological agents

-The unit for "Biological Agents" conducts research and development work on the subject of occupational health and safety, supports the transfer of knowledge to the practical level and advises political actors.
+BAuA’s "Biological Agents" unit conducts research and development work on the subject of occupational safety and health, supports the transfer of knowledge to the practical level and advises political actors.
 In this respect, field research is a key pacesetter and a binding link.

-BAuA carries out epidemiological studies to research the risks to health at workplaces.
+The Federal Institute for Occupational Safety and Health (BAuA) carries out epidemiological studies to research health risks at workplaces.

-In the area of poultry farming, activities involving direct contact with animals involve high rates of exposure to airborne biological agents.
+In the area of poultry farming, activities involving direct contact with animals lead to high rates of exposure to airborne biological agents.
 The result: a high prevalence of obstructive respiratory diseases.

-The fall in the lung functioning values during a working shift is a reversible symptom which can lead to the chronic obstruction of the airways over time, however.
-This parameter proved useful on a preventive basis in the documentation of the stress placed on employees with high rates of exposure.
+The decline in lung functioning values during a working shift is a reversible symptom which can, however, lead to the chronic obstruction of the airways over time.
+This parameter proved useful on a preventive basis in the documentation of stress placed on employees with high rates of exposure.

-With the stress reactions of the employees as the basis, it is possible to recommend a variety of respiratory protection measures:
+Based on employees’ stress reactions, it is possible to recommend a variety of respiratory protection measures:

 In recent years, BAuA has conducted systematic research into the exposure of employees to health hazards in different areas of the recycling industry.
 Subsequent to detailed workplace measurements, the researchers found that employees were exposed to both hazardous substances and biological agents during the recycling of plastics, textiles and paper.
 Employees are exposed to airborne dusts in every area of the recycling industry.
 During the recycling of waste plastics, textiles and paper, high rates of exposure to biological agents were sometimes determined.
 With the participation of the federal states and the employer's liability insurance associations, BAuA has compiled guidelines for good working practice for all of the studied sectors.

 In a shared project with the State Agency for Nature, Environment and Consumer Protection of North Rhine Westphalia (LANUV NRW), BAuA has completed an intensive examination into the air quality at ten poultry and pig rearing facilities for the first time.
-The detected bacteria mainly consisted of representatives of risk group 1 and on some occasions, representatives of risk group 2.
-The research will now focus on the extent to which this bacteria is of relevance to the evaluation of the exposure to bioaerosols.
+The detected bacteria mainly consisted of representatives of risk group 1 and, on some occasions, representatives of risk group 2.
+The research will now focus on the extent to which these bacteria are relevant to the evaluation of bioaerosol exposures.
 On the whole, the molecular biological research confirms that the air contains highly complex mixes of different species of bacteria.
 It is not possible to make a definitive statement on the characteristics of the majority of the species of airborne bacteria, as their detection has only so far been possible on the basis of molecular biological methods.